protocol/research-website/content/posts/202103-fosdem/index.md

 A: There is no way of preventing a peer from receiving the same message multiple times.
 Peers may have several shared connections with multiple peers in the path, and the topology of the network is unpredictable.
 However, the protocol has schemes in place to minimize the duplication of messages and reduce the flooding of messages in the network:
 - Jumping Bitswap nodes include a degree parameter to limit the number of messages that are forwarded.
 Thus, for a degree *d*, Bitswap nodes only forward requests to *d* of the peers in the session.
 - Jumping Bitswap nodes do not forward requests for CIDs for which they have already forwarded a request (even if the CID is being requested from another source node).
-This prevents the duplicate requests for the same CID.
+This prevents  duplicate requests for the same CID.

 ### [GossipSub Talk](https://fosdem.org/2021/schedule/event/gossipsub/)